Free shipping on orders over 50€ up to 500g

 How to wear jade

 This natural stone has so many colors that cool tones suit it just as well as warm ones.
-It is ideal for stainless steel or 925 silver jewelry settings.
-Gold-plated or gold-filled gives it a chic, sophisticated look.
+It is ideal for stainless steel or 925 Sterling Silver jewelry settings.
+Gold plating or Gold filled give it a chic, sophisticated look.
 Bronze, with its antique gold hue, offers a beautiful harmony.

 Which stone to associate with jade?
 In lithotherapy, jade can be associated with several other stones to reinforce or complement its energies, such asaquamarine,agate, pink tourmaline,green aventurine, pyrite, citrine or serpentine.
 On the other hand, avoid combining it with tiger's eye, malachite and turquoise.
 Such combinations could detract from the desired effect.